ses-eu/website/content/metadata/rp4.md

   - (ii) expressed as the average duration of level flight in seconds per arrival;
   - (iii) calculated for the whole calendar year and for each year of the reference period.

-* (h) The vertical flight efficiency of the descent, calculated at local level as follows:
+* (h) The vertical flight efficiency of the climb, calculated at local level as follows:
   - (i) the duration of level flight from take-off to the top of climb of all departing IFR flights;
   - (ii) expressed as the average duration of level flight in seconds per departure;
   - (iii) calculated for the whole calendar year and for each year of the reference period.